79jke/79jke.github.io/about.md

 permalink: /about/
 ---

-Master of Science student.
-Former Senior Quant Researcher.
+Senior Quant Researcher.
 Happy all the time.